callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 I was really stumped by this one.
 For one thing, I was distracted by the `begin...end` block and the PascalCase symbol.
 I had to take a step back and remember this is just Ruby code!
 Soon, I realized that this method memoizes the value of a class instance variable `@generated_association_methods`.

-As it turns out, `const_set` is an instance method on the `Module` class in [the Ruby core library](http://ruby-doc.org/core-2.1.3/Module.html#method-i-const_set). `const_set` takes two arguments: the first is a string or symbol that will be the name of the new constant you're creating, and the second argument is an object that will be the value of this constant.
+As it turns out, `const_set` is an instance method on the `Module` class in [the Ruby core library](http://ruby-doc.org/core-2.1.3/Module.html#method-i-const_set). `const_set` takes two arguments: the first is a string or symbol that will be the name of the new constant you're creating, and the second argument is an object that will be set to the value of this constant.
 The constant is then namespaced under the receiver of the `const_set` message.

 In this case, `const_set` has an implicit receiver (`self`).
 It's tempting to think that `self` is the `ActiveRecord::Core::ClassMethods` module, but as above, this module is actually mixed in to the `House` class when we have it inherit from `ActiveRecord::Base`.
 The receiver here is actually `House`.
 Thus, this method creates a new module in the `House` namespace: `House::GeneratedAssociationMethods`.
-(Note that `House::GeneratedAssociationMethods` is the return value here, but if we were assigning pretty much anything but a new class or module as `GeneratedAssociationMethods`'s value here, the return value would be that object.)
+(Note that `House::GeneratedAssociationMethods` is the return value here, but if we were assigning pretty much anything but a new class or module as `GeneratedAssociationMethods`'s value here, the return value would be that value.)

 On the next line of this method, the `House::GeneratedAssociationMethods` module is included into the `House` class.
 This is pretty awesome -- I had no idea that you could call `include` from inside a class method.
 It totally makes sense though, as the receiver is the class itself, so the use of `include` here is no different than the typical use of `include` in the class namespace.